Daniel0701/outreach-tool/README.md

 ⚠️ **Gmail's daily limit is 500 emails per day**

 There is also a **5 second buffer** between each email sent to not overload servers and prevent spam emails being sent out.
+Please respect these settings!

 ## Quick Guide